elunna/nerfhack-changelog/README.md

 **Adult dragon changes**
 * They get a 3d8 bite and 2d4 claw attacks, and are frequency 2.
-* Their speed has been increased from 12 to 20, and have a small buff to their claw attacks (FIQ)
+* Their speed has been increased from 12 to 20, and have a small buff to their claw attacks (FIQHack)
-* all dragons stalk/follow the player (FIQ)
+* all dragons stalk/follow the player (FIQHack)
 * red dragons can berserk
 * blue dragons are faster (speed 24)
 * green dragons regenerate and are slightly higher level